Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 #### Invoke policy handling

-When a Front End Proxy is secured by invoking a policy the agent will not know what the actual policy does.
-When the policy itself applies a known security type it is possible to have the agent map a policy name to a credential type, this credential type is what consumers will be prompted to create in Marketplace.
-In addition to the internal API Manager security types the Credential Type may reference the name of an an External IDP.
+When a Front End Proxy is secured by invoking a policy, the agent will not know what the actual policy does.
+When the policy itself applies a known security type, it is possible to have the agent map a policy name to a credential type.
+This credential type is what consumers will be prompted to create in Marketplace.
+In addition to the internal API Manager security types, the Credential Type may reference the name of an external IDP.

 | Variable name                                  | Description                                                                                                                                                                                                         |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |